- Our Story

 Strength is an often overlooked but very important factor in endurance athletes.
 There are two main types of strength: absolute strength and strength endurance.
-Absolute strength represents your ability to lift a maximal weight once (your one repetition max).
-Strength …
+Absolute strength represents your ability to lift a maximal weight once (your one repetition max). …

 Choosing Your Next Race Goal?
 Let Us Help You!

 Choosing your next race goal can be tricky as there are many factors to consider when doing it.
 Which distance?
 Which race?
 How long?
 How much could I improve?
-The Peak Centre’s very own Lewis Morrison answers those very difficult questions …
+The Peak Centre’s very own Lewis Morrison answers those very difficult questions with …

 Trust The Taper